fluxapps/pdf-wrap/docs/reference-documentation.md

 or override the `pdf viewport` css styles.
 Anyway, make sure `pdf viewport` has a fix height, otherwise some features of PDF Wrap will not work.

+> A fix height can also be a percentage based height like `height: 100%`.
+The viewport container should not be larger than the window, otherwise you'll get doubled scrollbars.

 ## Setup PDF.js

 Because PDF Wrap uses [PDF.js](https://mozilla.github.io/pdf.js/) under the hood,